Epstein's inner circle Les Wexner, Darren Indyke and Richard Kahn subpoenaed to testify before House Oversight Committee

 "Oversight Democrats fought hard to get these subpoenas and forced the vote on Republicans.
 Now, the Committee will hear directly from the individuals most closely involved in Epstein's inner circle.
 We will not stop until we get answers," Rep. Robert Garcia of California, the top Democrat on the Oversight Committee, said in a statement.

-Indyke, Epstein's lawyer, Khan, his accountant and Wexner, his billionaire financial client – and longtime benefactor - were identified as critical to the investigation by Epstein's survivors.
+Indyke, Epstein's lawyer; Khan, his accountant; and Wexner, his billionaire financial client and longtime benefactor, were identified as critical to the investigation by Epstein survivors.
 Documents released in earlier lawsuits and among the recent U.S. Department of Justice trove show a complex and tangled relationship between Epstein and the three men.

-Epstein worked with Wexner, a billionaire who founded The Limited clothing company, from the mid 1980s as his financial manager and had broad control over Wexner's fortune.
-They parted ways after Epstein's 2006 arrest but stayed in touch, documents show.
+Daniel H. Weiner, an attorney for Indyke and Kahn, said in a statement to CBS News that the two accepted the subpoenas and intend to cooperate with the committee, but added that the allegations in the subpoena are "false."

+"It is worth emphasizing that not a single woman has ever accused either Mr. Indyke or Mr. Kahn of committing sexual abuse or witnessing sexual abuse, nor claimed at any time that she reported to them any allegation of Mr. Epstein's abuse," Weiner said in the statement.
+"Indyke and Kahn did not socialize with Mr. Epstein, and they have always rejected as categorically false any suggestion that they knowingly facilitated or assisted Mr. Epstein in his sexual abuse or trafficking of women, or that they were aware of Mr. Epstein's actions while they provided legal and accounting services to Mr. Epstein."

 Indyke first began working with Epstein in 1986 at a small boutique law firm in New York City that handled Epstein's real estate deals.
 He later claimed Epstein as a mentor and was exclusively employed by Epstein by the 1990s.
 Indyke helped establish Epstein's corporate and personal base of operations in the U.S. Virgin Islands.
 He was involved in almost every aspect of Epstein's business and personal affairs and was paid millions of dollars for his services, according to court documents.